 - Expression of Interest form

 Closing Date for expressions of interest: 5pm, Friday 15 October 2021.

 Interviews will be held week commencing 25 October 2021.

 The process is aiming to have newly appointed Directors attend the AGM and Board meeting on Wednesday, 17 November 2021 (9 am – 1 pm).

 Erin works with organisations to help clarify direction and alignment with purpose, especially in complex situations with diverse stakeholders.
 Erin has a PhD in medical biotechnology and worked for over 10 years internationally in clinical and quality development.
 She was drawn to a career in health having grown up spending significant time visiting hospitals and clinics for her grandfather who had MS.

 Erin has been a Director with Health Consumers Queensland since 2014.
-Additionally she is Chair of the Community Advisory Group for Queensland Genomics Health Alliance and sits on Steering groups for Genetics Health Queensland.
+Additionally, she is former Chair of the Qld Health Genomics Executive Patient and Family Centred care group and is the former Community Advisory Group for Queensland Genomics Health Alliance and sits on Steering groups for Genetics Health Queensland.
 She is interested in the ethical and social implications of genomics and personalised medicine and wants to ensure that consumers are well informed and have effective advocacy as this field develops.